 These operational procedures are never really appreciated until a crime occurs or a disaster strikes a hotel.
-They are assumed to be in place but somehow take second place to accommodating guests' more immediate needs and meeting the financial objectives of the organization.
-The terrorist attacks of September 11, 2001, in New York City and Washington, D.C., have affected security concerns like no other situation.
-Rebecca Oliva reports the following.
+They are assumed to be in place but somehow seem to take second place to accommodating guests' more immediate needs and meeting the financial objectives of the organization.